lloydst/p80-internship-angular/README.md

 # Poort80 internship assignment
 ## getting started:
 `git clone https://github.com/lloydst/p80-internship-angular.git .` (replace the '.' with a directory if not in the current one)

 ### sources:
-This project was started up with [Mean-boilerplate](https://github.com/lloydst/mean-boilerplate)
+This project was started up with [Mean-boilerplate](https://github.com/lloydst/mean-boilerplate) , which is heavely based on the angular-cli and express-gen for the front and backend respectively.

 #prerequisites
   -  node v ^8.10.0 (with matching npm)
   -  mongodb or a mlab account (see data base for more information)
   -  and lastly nodemon installed globally (`npm i nodemon -g`)

 ## Development server

 run `npm run dev` for rebuilding on changes to any of the angular part of the website.